 The forest setting is suitably unpleasant and the feeling of their fear and exhaustion is easy to appreciate.
 If the final reveal is slightly disappointing – mainly due to the actual shot being so dark and murky – it would be churlish to be overly critical.

-This is absolutely top-drawer horror, showing how a film can be creepy, dark and thoughtful without cheap tricks and with actors at the very top of their game.
+Rituals is top-drawer horror, showing how a film can be creepy, dark and thoughtful without cheap tricks and with actors at the very top of their game.

 Daz Lawrence, MOVIES and MANIA